-All the videos of slime molds were filmed indoors.
-Physarum in the wild lives on woodland floors amongst the mosses and fallen tree branches where it feeds of bacteria, fungi and rotting vegetation.
-It's not difficult to make yourself a 'natural' habitat for your slime and let it go 'free range'.
+Most slime moulds in the wild live on woodland floors amongst the mosses and fallen tree branches where they feed on bacteria, fungi and rotting vegetation.
+It's not difficult to make yourself a natural looking habitat for your slime and let it go 'free range'.

 Put a layer of damp potting compost in the bottom - this will help keep the humidity high.